coffeeburger/s/README.md

 # s
-Sum (or, Silly Shell Script that Shall Summation in an S-expreSSion Style)
+Sum or, Slightly Skillful/Solid/Simple/Silly Shell Script that Shall Summation in an S-expreSSion Style with Savvy (So many S's!)